 Don’t know what you should spend money on for your wedding?
-Luckily for you, Bridebook is home to the most powerful wedding budget planner available.
+Well, luckily for you, Bridebook is home to the most powerful wedding budget planner available.

-Simply enter your total wedding funds, give us a few basic details and in one click, you’ll have your very own expert breakdown of your wedding costs.
+Simply enter your total wedding funds, give us a few basic details, and in one click you’ll have your very own expert breakdown of your wedding costs.
 You’ll know exactly where to spend your money for your special day – and the real fun of planning can begin!

 Want to get started with ballpark figures?
 Below you’ll find a complete wedding budget breakdown, based on the average total costs of UK wedding suppliers.
-The average amount spent by UK couples on their wedding in 2021 actually comes to £24,000.
+The average amount spent by UK couples on their wedding in 2023 actually comes to £23,885.
 If you want to find out how to stay on budget, take a look at our other articles for some of our top wedding saving tips.
 We’ve got advice on how to save on entertainment, flowers, invitations and more.

 Now, let’s break it down…

-£5,000 (but varies on the number of guests)
+£5,000 (80-90 guests on average; varies on the number of guests)

 Not sure where to start?
 We’ve pulled together some expert tips on choosing your wedding photographer, as well as some key questions to ask before booking them for your big day.

 How much you pay will depend on the photographer, the service you want and the specific package you choose.
 If you want to cut costs and make your budget go further, ordering a digital album instead of a hard copy can save you some serious cash.